Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Transport Protocol

 The total potential during the loading phase, i.e. between $t=t_S=0$ and $t=t_L$, is given by

 where

 and

 In this last expression, $k_L = 2\pi / \lambda_L$ is the lattice wave vector, $\lambda_L$ being the lattice wavelength.
-The ramp duration $t_L$ determines the degree of adiabaticity: longer ramps preserve the condensate coherence, while short ramps may induce non-adiabatic excitations that can be harnessed for momentum shaping.
+The ramp duration $t_L$ determines the degree of adiabaticity: longer ramps preserve the condensate from excitations, while short ramps may induce non-adiabatic vibrational excitations within each lattice site, specifically the breathing mode, that can be harnessed for momentum shaping.